 At Cardinal Wiseman Catholic School we value the importance of mental wellbeing for all of our pupils, parents/carers and staff.

 Here are some of the things that we do in regards to mental wellbeing:

-- The Mental Health lead is Mr Beckett ([email protected]) who is a member of the Senior Leadership Team.
+- The Mental Health lead is Mrs E Buckle ([email protected]) who is a member of the Senior Leadership Team.